Browse our list of Frequently Asked Questions below, call us at 650-342-8785 or send us an email.

 How much does it cost?

 Beginners Primary Group is $900 per semester.
 Intermediate Ragazzi Premiere is $1050 per semester.
-Need-based tuition reduction is available.
+Need-based tuition assistance is available.
 New chorister registration fees (includes all Theory program materials and book bag) is $195.

 Is Ragazzi hard to get into?